How Rankquant handles natural wines in review aggregation

 A few explicit non-choices that reflect our commitment to methodological rigor:

 - We won't apply a "natural bonus" to scores.Some retailers and curators do this implicitly.
-We don't — the weighted mean + Bayesian + z-score treatment is the same for all wines.
+We don't — the per-reviewer z-score and the n / (n + 53) sample-size discount are the same for all wines.

 - We won't maintain a "natural-wine score" separate from the normalized score.That would be two scoring systems and therefore no scoring system.